lockss/lockss-rtd-manual/docs/appendix/os.rst

    Reference: :doc:`lockss-portal:migration/index`

+.. [#fn-kernel-iptables]

+   :bdg-warning:`ip_tables requirement`

+   To meet the :ref:`Linux Kernel Prerequisites` with this operating system, you may need to install the ``ip_tables`` loadable kernel module.
+See :doc:`/sysadmin/kernel-iptables`.

 .. [#fn-kernel54]

+   :bdg-info:`kernel requirement`

    To meet the :ref:`Linux Kernel Prerequisites` with this operating system, you may need to install a Linux kernel version 5.4 or later.
 See :doc:`/sysadmin/kernel54`.

-.. [#fn-kernel-iptables]

-   To meet the :ref:`Linux Kernel Prerequisites` with this operating system, you may need to install the ``ip_tables`` loadable kernel module.
-See :doc:`/sysadmin/kernel-iptables`.